punctuationmarks/crash-courses/Git/Git.md

 	- The remote branch is often called __origin__
 		- the naming convention is {remote name}/{branch name}
 		- so common would be to see `origin/master` (which only gets updated when the remote branch updates, aka origin)
 	- __fetching__
-	- Pulling changes from a remote repository (to the main repository)
+		- Downloads changes from a remote repository (to the main repository) (`git fetch`)
-	- Note, it downloads the changes, but does not push them to your master
+		- Note, it downloads the changes, but _does not_ push them to your master
+	- __pulling__
+		- Downloads the changes from a remote repository and also commits them (`git pull`)
+		- It's a shorthand for `git fetch` and then `git merge` of the fetched branch

+- __Diverging Histories__
+	- When a remote code has a different history than the main branch.
+	- Think if you pulled a repository on Monday and didn't push anything until Friday, but the rest of the team has been pushing code to the origin, then your remote branch has a "diverging history"
+	- Solutions:
+		- 1: fetch the new data, rebase the remote orgin/master, then push the code to the original tree
+			- this seems safer
+			- using flags `git pull --rebase; git push;`
+		- 2: fetch the new data, merge the remote with the origin/master, then push the code to the original tree
+			- this seems to leave more breadcrumbs

+	- __rebasing vs merging when pushing new updates to remote branches__
+		- in order to push new updates to the remote branches, you need to incorportate the latest changes from the remote.
+You can use rebase or merge in the remote branch to acheive this (since the remote branch will most likely be different than the origin branch)
+		- rebasing
+			- pros: rebasing makes the commit tree look tidy due to everything being in a straight succession
+			- cons: it modifies the (apparent) history in the commit tree
+		- merging
+			- pros: makes a full history of the commits, so nothing is lost
+			- cons: can be a bit trickier to think about

+		- to preserve the commit history, use merge. to have a clean commit tree, use rebase

+- __Pull Request/ Merge Request__

 # Branches and Merging

+## Branches
 - Making a new branch
+	- (but not checking out that branch, meaning it keeps you where you are, but creates the new branch)
 ```
 $ git branch {newBranch}
 ```